ronward36/eXtremeDB/README.md

     ./bin/ycsb run eXtremeDB -s -P workloads/workloada > outputRun.txt

-See the next section for the list of configuration parameters for MongoDB.
+See the next section for the list of configuration parameters for eXtremeDB.

 ## Log Level Control
 Due to the eXtremeDB driver defaulting to a log level of DEBUG, a logback.xml file is included with this module that restricts the org.eXtremeDB logging to WARN.
 You can control this by overriding the logback.xml and defining it in your ycsb command by adding this flag: